microsoft/BitBLAS/docs/PythonAPI.md

     - Choices: `'float16'`, `'int32'`.
 - **layout** *(Literal['nn', 'nt', 'tn', 'tt'], default='nt')*: The layout of the matrix multiplication operation.
     - `'nn'`: Both matrices are non-transposed.
-    - `'nt'`: Matrix A is non-transposed, and matrix B is transposed.
+    - `'nt'`: Matrix A is non-transposed, and matrix W is transposed.
-    - `'tn'`: Matrix A is transposed, and matrix B is non-transposed.
+    - `'tn'`: Matrix A is transposed, and matrix W is non-transposed.
     - `'tt'`: Both matrices are transposed.
 - **with_bias** *(bool, default=False)*: Indicates whether a bias vector is added to the output.
 - **group_size** *(int, default=-1)*: The group size for quantization, -1 indicates no grouping.